MeshVSC/bizsentry/README.md

 ```bash
 npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) (or the port specified by Next.js/Firebase Studio) with your browser to see the result.
+Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
 The application will load directly into the dashboard.

 ### Confirm sidebar persistence
 1. Start the development server and open the app in your browser.